 The Civil Rights Movement was a people’s movement.
 Though there were celebrities involved (or created) over the course of the struggle, it was the every day person battling the policies, that slowly brought about change.
 They decided that they couldn’t stand back and just watch it continue.

 If we look at other recent issues, individuals continue to jump up for the cause they care about (such as the March for Immigration Reform in 2010) and make a visible stand against policies they see as unfair.
 Like Civil Rights, the battle against Apartheid in South Africa was lead by individuals, and even children, marching through the streets, shouting for equality.
-As became apparent during the Iran Election Riots (where images and stories of on the ground protests were shared across the globe through blogs and social media) technology can even be used with traditional methods of change such as protests and marches.
+As became apparent during the Iran Election Uprising (where images and stories of on the ground protests were shared across the globe through blogs and social media) technology can even be used with traditional methods of change such as protests and marches.

 We should always remember that it has been proven that a few people can join together with a few other people and change the world.